SynteLang/SynteLang/README.md

 Because of the frequency dependent nature of the limiter detection, gain reduction may occur before the info display shows a high VU level.
 This is normal and you can adjust listings via the `level` operator to prevent higher frequencies from dominating the playback.
 Between the limiter and the clipping stage before conversion, what is known as dither is applied to the signal.
 This is a tiny amount of noise to avoid rounding errors, but is probably overkill.
 Before the dither any envelopes associated with pausing or exiting are applied.
 These reduce the chances of pops or clicks.
 The whole main loop of the sound engine has a timer to produce the 'load' value that shows how much work it is doing to create each sample for the soundcard.
 See info display section above.
 If enough listings are added and the sound engine is unable to perform all calculations in time before the next sample is due, glitches or dropouts in the output can occur.
 In order to avoid this if a high load is detected the listing with highest numbered index will be removed automatically and the sound engine restarted.
 Something that may be implemented in future is automatic reduction of the overall sample rate under heavy load.
 This has been tested, however has not been found necessary so far. ◊

+## A note on the Go code

+The code in this suite of programs differs from typical industry standards in a few keys respects.
+Each program is contained in one fil to make it easy for a beginner to read through the whole thing.
+The code isn't very encapsulated, and global variables are used for convenience.
+Not tests have been written for any of the functions, however the programs themselves have been rigorously tested with user input.
+Telemetry from the sound engine is just shoved out without regard to whether it is properly received, sacrificing programmatic correctness for speed, which is a worthwhile tradeoff in this context (as used in telemetry library prometheus).
+While there may be a few ways the code can be better structured, for no it has been thoroughly determined to perform the desired functions without runtime errors.
+The possibilty of runtime errors in the sound engine generated by user input is handled by panic/recover to gracefully shutdown and restart without the preceding listing.
+That is not to say any errors won't be uncovered in future, this is software after all :)
+Please add a github issue for bug reports or feature requests.

 ---